Highly Egalitarian Organizations: The Principles of Sociocracy

 First, the organization must be divided into circles.
 A circle is a group of functionally related people, such as a department, a class, or a team.
 In Endenburg’s view, circles must be relatively autonomous entities similar to traditional business units or profit centers.

-Each circle must have its own common goal or purpose and autonomously decides how to distribute roles, responsibilities, and tasks.
+Each circle must have its own common goal or purpose and autonomously decide how to distribute roles, responsibilities, and tasks.
 It also measures and controls its own performance, solves its own problems, exchanges ideas with others, and deals with its own conflicts.

 In short, the circle is the place to turn chaos into meaningful cooperation and individual competencies into measurable responsibilities.